KerenR3/PageOpener/README.md

 # PageOpener
 PageOpener is a Python script for opening a series of web pages where the urls are identical expect for the final query parameter.
-The script takes as parameters: <ID> "<link>", where the ID is the maximum value of the integer at the end of the urls, and link is the common part of the urls.
+The script takes as parameters: \<ID\> \<"link"\>, where the ID is the maximum value of the integer at the end of the urls, and link is the common part of the urls.
 The links are in the following format: http://alinkname.com?QueryParameter=0, http://alinkname.com?QueryParameter=50, http://alinkname.com?QueryParameter=100... with the value at the end of the url starting at 0 and incrementing by 50 until the ID inputted by the user is met or exceeded (if the user inputs 1188, the last integer value will be 1150)
 All the web pages will be opened in the same window.